frequently asked questions

 Is it possible to have a part-time job?

-CGP's academic schedule is quite intensive, thus any position would have to be of limited hours.
-That being said, some students take employment at a variety of local establishments.
+Yes.
+Although CGP's academic schedule is quite intensive, many students take employment at a variety of local establishments, including the local gym and a variety of restaurants.

 CGP is at its core a generalist program, and there are no official specializations.
 Students are free to choose electives based on their background and career interests.